 The Blessing and Limits of Social Security

 Social Security is rightfully beloved, and it’s not going broke.
 But it typically replaces only about 40% of pre-retirement income; most retirees need between 70% and 100%.
 So finding other funding sources is critical, especially today, when so many retirees are fending for themselves financially.
-For more information on Social Security.
+For more information on Social Security read our white paper.

 Accumulating a nest egg for retirement—one not totally dependent on a DC plan and Social Security—is more important than ever.
 Ditto for figuring out a spending budget: When the earned income stops, will easing the amount annually to account for inflation work?